Neat Client? Fast-track the opening of your account with Statrys See how

 Cons:

-Their card can be used in any ATM in the world but then they do have a maximum daily limit of $2,500 which might be a concern for you.
+• Their card can be used in any ATM in the world but then they do have a maximum daily limit of $2,500 which might be limiting.

 3. Revolut

-Like Payoneer, Revolut also has an app for you to manage your nomad bank account.
+Revolut also has a mobile app for you to manage your digital bank accounts.
 It is mostly an app-based bank targeting young users.

 Pros: